 File Storage vs. Object Storage vs. Block Storage: The Key Differences

-I’ll dig into the specifics of file storage vs. object storage vs. block storage below, but as a quick summary:
+I’ll dig into the specifics of file vs object storage vs block storage below, but as a quick summary:

-• Object Storage – stores various types of data (raw video footage, documents, databases, etc.) inside of a cloud bucket without a hierarchical structure.
+- Object Storage – stores various types of data (raw video footage, documents, databases, etc.) inside of a cloud bucket without a hierarchical structure.
 Data is referred to as an ‘object’ and comes with the added benefit of metadata and a unique ID.
+Amazon Simple Storage Service (Amazon S3) is an object storage service.

-• Block storage – splits data into fixed ‘blocks’ with unique identifiers.
+- Block storage – splits data into fixed ‘blocks’ with unique identifiers.
 These blocks are stored across a network of storage units (physical and cloud) with no single repository.
 Blocks are retrieved, very quickly, using specific protocols which call on the block’s unique ID, which is why they are preferred by development teams.
+Google Persistent Disk is a block storage service provided by Google Cloud Platform, for example.

 What is Object Storage?

-Object storage — also known as object-based storage — is well-suited for storing large amounts of unstructured data such as documents, media files, data from real-time devices like the internet of things (IoT), and even entire databases.
+Object storage — also known as object based storage — is well-suited for storing a large amount of unstructured data such as documents, media files, data from real-time devices like the internet of things (IoT), and even entire databases.

 For this reason, object cloud storage has become the storage type of choice for public cloud providers such as AWS.